electricimp/Builder/README.md

 npm test
 ```

-**Note**: The standard set of tests doesn't include Bitbucket Server, Azure Repos and Git Local integration testing.
+**Note 1**: The standard set of tests doesn't include Bitbucket Server, Azure Repos and Git Local (but see the **Note 2**) integration testing.
 To run Bitbucket Server, Azure Repos or Git Local tests, please see the sections below.

+**Note 2**: The standard set of tests uses Git Local in several tests for testing the overall behavior of Builder.
+They require the `SPEC_GIT_LOCAL_REPO_PATH` variable to be set (see the [Git Local](#git-local) section below).
+These are optional tests so they will be skipped if that variable is not set.

+**Note 3**: There are several tests that require access to the root of the filesystem (or to the root of the disk `C:` on Windows).
+They will create/remove there a directory named `builder_test_g2e5r6uh`, so please make sure you don't have some important data in such directory.

 ## Bitbucket Server ##